 ‘Sure.’
 Derek stands up, holding out his hand.
 ‘Go ask your housekeeper for a carrot for his nose while I fix branches and stones.’

 ‘There’s some leftover BBQ coal in the garage.
 We could use it for eyes!’

 Taïga lets him pull her up and shuffles away through the snow towards the house.

-Derek shouts after her, ‘And bring some cookies!’
+Derek shouts after her.
+‘And bring some new baked cookies!’

 Taïga stops in her tracks.

 ‘Please?’ he adds.

 She turns around looking into his eyes.
 ‘How did you know?’